hcavalieri/gatsby-starter-kaordica/src/styles/README.md

 ### The `helpers` folder

-Here's where you'll find useful mixins and functions to be used with styled-components, such as mediaQueries.
+Here's where you'll find useful mixins and functions to be used with styled-components, such as mediaQueries and some typography functions.
 Feel free to create a PR with your addition to this collection!

-### The `sass` folder
+### The `global` folder

-All global CSS is meant to be applied through this sass folder.
+All global CSS is meant to be applied through this folder.
 The default files are related mostly to typography, setting the rythm for all written content for the website.
-Make sure to change these before styling your website.
+Make sure to change these - especially the typography, misc and color variables - before styling your website.

+**Note:** If you need custom global styles, go ahead and include them in the string exported as default in `customGlobal.ts`.

 ### `theme.ts`